Exhaled nitric oxide

-In medicine, exhaled nitric oxide (eNO) can be measured in a breath test for asthma and other respiratory conditions characterized by airway inflammation.
+In medicine, exhaled nitric oxide (eNO - now commonly known as FeNO) can be measured in a breath test for asthma and other respiratory conditions characterized by airway inflammation.
 Nitric oxide (NO) is a gaseous molecule produced by certain cell types in an inflammatory response.
 The fraction of exhaled NO (FENO) is a promising biomarker for the diagnosis, follow-up and as a guide to therapy in adults and children with asthma.
 The breath test has recently become available in many well-equipped hospitals in developed countries, although its exact role remains unclear.

 Biology

 In humans, nitric oxide is produced from L-arginine by three enzymes called nitric oxide synthases (NOS): inducible (iNOS), endothelial (eNOS), and neuronal (nNOS).
 The latter two are constantly active in endothelial cells and neurons respectively, whereas iNOS' action can be induced in states like inflammation (for example, by cytokines).
 In inflammation, several cells use iNOS to produce NO, including eosinophils.
 As such, eNO (also known as FeNO "fractional exhaled nitric oxide") has been dubbed an inflammometer.

 Although iNOS is thought to be the main contributor to exhaled NO in asthmatics, studies in mice also point to a role for nNOS.

 It was initially thought that exhaled NO derived mostly from the sinuses, which contain high levels of NO. It has subsequently been shown that the lower airways contribute most of the exhaled NO, and that contamination from the sinuses is minimal.